slamora/brackets-wiki/Extension-API-Research.md

 1. The same mechanism is used to load modules from Brackets as is used for loading extension modules
 2. Brackets core modules will be under a "core" namespace ("core/ProjectManager", for example).
 3. The door will be opened for extensions to use services provided by other extensions.
 This wouldn't be enabled at first, but this is the reason Brackets core features would be in the "core" namespace.
-4. A mechanism for testing that would allow shimming/mocking of modules
-5. Browser-compatible modules in NPM can be installed and used directly

 There is some more detail on the [module loader and module format card](https://trello.com/c/Wtv5a74b/992-new-module-loader-module-format) in Trello.